co-cddo/pythagoras-in-the-ai-world/readme.md

 was used to describe one of the sides.

 So this gives the correct result but the text fails to include a key element that a casual reader may miss.
+It does not express the problem in as easily understandable way as the original example.

 Comparison of the three ways of presenting the problem
 ======================================================